Kong/docs.konghq.com/src/kubernetes-ingress-controller/deployment/admission-webhook.md

 ## Create a certificate for the admission controller

-Kuberentes API-server makes an HTTPS call to the Admission Controller to verify if the custom resource is valid or not.
+Kubernetes API-server makes an HTTPS call to the Admission Controller to verify if the custom resource is valid or not.
 For this to work, Kubernetes API-server needs to trust the CA certificate that is used to sign Admission Controller's TLS certificate.